GooseGus/capyrofx/README.md

-# capyrofx
+# Capyrofx
-Front-end of a responsive website about fireworks
+Development of a responsive website about firework shows and the client’s pyrotechnics tools.
+Technologies: Html5+CSS3, Javascript, JQuery, Bootstrap